2013 Greek Football Cup final

-The 2013 Greek Cup Final was the 69th final of the Greek Football Cup.
-It took place on 11 May 2013 at Olympic Stadium, between Olympiacos and Asteras Tripolis.
-It was Olympiacos' thirty seventh Greek Cup Final and second consecutive, in their 88 years of existence and Asteras Tripolis' first ever Greek Cup Final of their 72-year history.
+The 2013 Greek Cup final was the 69th final of the Greek Cup.
+It took place on 11 May 2013 at the Olympic Stadium.
+The contesting teams were Olympiacos and Asteras Tripolis.
+It was Asteras Tripolis' first ever Greek Cup final in their 72 years of existence and Olympiacos' thirty seventh and second consecutive Greek Cup final of their 88-year history.
+The match was marked by the bad refereeing of Athanasios Giachos, who deprived Asteras Tripolis the chance of winning the trophy on multiple occasions, once at the 68th minute, with the score at 1–1, the midfielder of Olympiacos, Maniatis saved a header from Sankaré pushing it back with his hand over the goal line, with the referee and his assistant turning a blind eye to the violation and indicating play on.
+Another was at the 117th minute, when the midfielder of Olympiacos, Fejsa fouled Rayos inside the area and no penalty was awarded.
+On the contrary, in the following phase the referee awarded Olympiacos a penalty, even though he was 40 meters away from the spot of the foul that was clearly outside the area.
+Several fans of the "red and whites" left the stadium before the award ceremony, as an act of bitterness over their club's loss.

 Venue

-This was the twentieth Greek Cup Final held at the Athens Olympic Stadium, after the 1983, 1984, 1985, 1986, 1987, 1988, 1989, 1990, 1993, 1994, 1995, 1996, 1999, 2000, 2002, 2009, 2010, 2011 and 2012 finals.
+This was the twentieth Greek Cup final held at the Athens Olympic Stadium, after the 1983, 1984, 1985, 1986, 1987, 1988, 1989, 1990, 1993, 1994, 1995, 1996, 1999, 2000, 2002, 2009, 2010, 2011 and 2012 finals.

 The Athens Olympic Stadium was built in 1982 and renovated once in 2004.
-The stadium is used as a venue for AEK Athens and Panathinaikos and was used for Olympiacos and Greece in various occasions.
-Its current capacity is 69,618 and hosted 3 UEFA European Cup/Champions League Finals in 1983, 1994 and 2007, a UEFA Cup Winners' Cup Final in 1987, the 1991 Mediterranean Games and the 2004 Summer Olympics.
+The stadium is used as a venue for AEK Athens and Panathinaikos and was used for Olympiacos and Greece on various occasions.
+Its current capacity is 69,618 and it hosted three European Cup/UEFA Champions League finals in 1983, 1994 and 2007, a UEFA Cup Winners' Cup final in 1987, the 1991 Mediterranean Games and the 2004 Summer Olympics.

 Background

+Asteras Tripolis had never competed in a Cup final.

-Olympiacos had reached the Greek Cup Final thirty six times, winning twenty five of them.
-The last time that had played in a Final was in 2012, where they had won Atromitos by 2–1 after extra time.
+Olympiacos had reached the Greek Cup final thirty six times, winning twenty five of them.
+The last time that they had played in a final was in 2012, where they had won Atromitos by 2–1 after extra time.

-Asteras Tripolis had never competed in a Cup Final.
+The two teams had never met each other in a Cup final.